 Without FOCUS, teams risk misinterpreting token usage or billing summaries.
 With it, they gain shared understanding—crucial for collaboration between finance and engineering.

 A core FinOps principle for AI services is to understand unit economics – the cost per discrete unit of output or usage.
-In the case of generative AI, a logical unit is the token (or possibly per 1,000 tokens, given how pricing works).
-By calculating the unit cost per token, you gain a clear metric for cost efficiency that can be tracked and optimized.
-The formula is straightforward:
+By calculating the unit cost per token, you gain a clear metric for cost efficiency that can be tracked and optimized:

 Once you have visibility, you can act.
 Start with tagging: ensure all deployments carry metadata like cost center or project name.
 This enables accurate allocation.